pingcap/tispark/docs/datasource_api_userguide.md

 | writeConcurrency            | -             | false    | maximum number of threads writing data to tikv, suggest `writeConcurrency` <= 8 * `number of TiKV instance` | 0       |

 ## TiDB Version and Configuration for Write
-TiDB's version should >= 3.0 and make sure that the following tidb's configs are correctly set.
+TiDB's version should >= 4.0 and make sure that the following tidb's configs are correctly set.

+**IMPORTANT: currently TiDB-4.0 is not released yet, but you can use code on tidb's master branch.**

 ```
 # enable-table-lock is used to control table lock feature.
 The default value is false, indicating the table lock feature is disabled.